Polyark Documentation

 Can the manager steal my funds?

-No. The vault's execute() function — the only way to move USDC — only works with addresses on the whitelist.
-On mainnet those are Polymarket's own contracts.
-The manager can make bad trades, but cannot withdraw funds to their own wallet.
+No. The vault's execute() function — the only way to move USDC out — only accepts calls to whitelisted addresses.
+On mainnet those are Polymarket's own exchange contracts.
+The manager can make losing trades, but cannot transfer vault funds to their own wallet or any arbitrary address.
+This is enforced at the EVM level, not by policy.

 What happens when the kill switch activates?

-Soon.
 The contracts are deployment-ready.
-Polygon mainnet launch requires updating to Polymarket V2 addresses and funding the deployer wallet with POL for gas.
+Polygon mainnet launch requires finalising Polymarket V2 contract addresses, funding the deployer wallet with POL, and completing a security review.
+Join the waitlist at polyark.xyz to be notified.